yonayetol/D-Gulit/README.md

 2. **Open your browser**
    - Navigate to `http://localhost:3000`
-   - Make sure MetaMask is installed and connected
+   - Make sure MetaMask is installed and connected to localhost:8545

 ## Usage